 Although some of the listings in the LA Eco-Village neighborhood are not within our intentional community, they are close enough to LAEV that many participation opportunities may be available to you.

 - From time to time, CRSP accepts unpaid internships.
-Living expenses are approximately $800 per month (rent, food, transportation, leisure activities).
-Send letter of inquiry and resume to Lois at firstname.lastname@example.org or call 213/738-1254.
+Your living expenses would be approximately $800 per month (rent, food, transportation, leisure activities).
+Send letter of inquiry and resume to Lois at email@example.com or call 213/738-1254.

-- Short term (one to three months) roommate sharing opportunity in large one or two bedroom apartment in community owned building with male roommate.
+- Short term (one to three months) roommate sharing opportunity in large one bedroom apartment in community owned building with male roommate.
 Spanish speaker helpful.
 Rent about $550.
 Male roommate preferred.
 Best to come on an LAEV tour and send an informative letter about yourself.
-Contact Lois for more info: 213/738-1254 or email@example.com (on-going)
+Contact Lois for more info: 213/738-1254 or firstname.lastname@example.org (on-going)

 Singles available at the Rayfield**(south end of LAEV Neighborhood).
 Full kitchens, courtyard, across from Bimini Slough Ecology Park and the Bresee Foundation, and adjacent to Vons at Second and Bimini.
 Starting about $850.
 One year lease.
 213/368-1328.
 More info here (on-going)